What is a hernia?

 There are often few symptoms associated with hernias, but sometimes you may notice a lump where the hernia is.
 In many cases, the lump will disappear when you lie down, and may appear again when you cough or sneeze.

-Hernias are not life-threatening, but they may require surgery to prevent them getting worse, as severe herniations can lead to additional complications.
+Hernias are not life-threatening, but they may require surgery by a general surgeon to prevent them getting worse, as severe herniations can lead to additional complications.

 When should I see a specialist for hernia surgery?